 Opie is used for teaching children indigenous languages through games, stories, and lessons.
 The AI entity also learns to adapt its behaviors and responses to the children’s reactions by mimicking facial expressions and developing its personality.

-A student of New Zealand indigenous ‘te reo Maori’ language, Jason Lovell realized that he could not practice it with anyone.
+A student of the New Zealand indigenous ‘te Reo Maori’ language, Jason Lovell realized that he could not practice it with anyone.
 So he turned to artificial intelligence and developed a Facebook chatbot using the IBM Watson platform.

 The First People’s Cultural Council (FPCC) of British Columbia works for the preservation of the indigenous languages in this area.
 The organization is in constant collaboration with local communities to create language archives as well as teaching programs and apps to keep endangered languages alive.

 The FirstVoices platform developed by FPCC allows people to type in over 100 Indigenous languages using a special Keyboard App.
 The platform is hosted on Nuxeo, an open-source cloud-native content services engine.

 The engine incorporates both artificial intelligence and machine learning.
 Thanks to this modern and convenient tool, First Nations can preserve and pass their language heritage to the younger generation.